Last Updated on May 17, 2022 by rudyooms

-Windows Defender is one of the key pillars within Microsoft’s security products.
-Windows defender is enabled out of the box when deploying Windows 10.
-But only relying on the basic/default configuration is not best practice.
+Microsoft Defender is one of the key pillars of Microsoft’s security products.
+Microsoft Defender is enabled out of the box when deploying Windows.
+Please Beware: Only relying on the basic/default configuration is not the best practice.

 A perfect addition is “Attack Surface Reduction” (ASR).
 ASR rules are somehow overlooked by many organizations.
 ASR can be configured by enabling the ASR rules in the device endpoint manager.
 By default, they’re not configured, so you’re not protected against more sophisticated attacks!!